automataiccyber/tierra-homes/README.md

 ## 🤝 Contributing

 This is a proprietary application.
-For feature requests or bug reports, please contact the development team.
+For feature requests or bug reports, please contact the developer.

 ---

-**Tierra Homes** - Your trusted partner in Philippine real estate exploration and analysis.
+*Tierra Homes* - Your trusted partner in Philippine real estate exploration and analysis.